LSU football, reportedly, has its new head coach. His name is Brian Kelly.

 Those groups have been highlighted by QBs like Everett Golson, Deshone Kizer and Ian Book.
 It’s also featured dynamic WRs like Will Fuller and Miles Boykin.

-LSU got a first-hand look at Kelly and Boykin during the 2018 Citrus Bowl, with the WR snaring a one-handed grab and sprinting for a touchdown that sealed the Irish’s victory over LSU, a squad then led by head coach Les Miles.
+LSU got a first-hand look at Book, Kelly and Boykin during the 2018 Citrus Bowl, with the WR snaring a one-handed grab and sprinting for a touchdown that sealed the Irish’s victory over LSU in Orgeron’s first full season as the Tigers head coach.